 How We Share News about Grants

-Houston Endowment makes quarterly announcements of recent grants.
-We also feature select grants and initiatives in stories on our website and in other print and online publications.
+Houston Endowment features select grants and initiatives in stories on our website and elsewhere.

 To help us effectively communicate about your grant, we ask that you:

 - Let us know about important grant-related milestones that may be appropriate for stories or other communication.

 - Share pictures with us of your organization’s activities.
 We may use these pictures on our website or in other materials that relate to our work in greater Houston.
 We prefer high-resolution shots (300 dpi or higher) that depict candid moments.

 If you are a grantee with a program, event, or milestone you believe may be suitable for a story, please contact email@example.com.

 Guidelines for Formally Sharing News about Your Houston Endowment Grant

 We ask that grantees wait to engage in public communications (including media activities) related to support from Houston Endowment until their grant contract has been executed.

 If you plan to engage in communications activities in which Houston Endowment is mentioned prominently (e.g. a press conference or press release), please notify your program officer or our communications staff at least five business days in advance of the communications activities.
 If you would like to include a quote from a Houston Endowment staff member, we request the right to review the draft communication in advance of publication in order to ensure that our grantmaking is presented accurately and consistently.